YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 ![Danus and Rethlas architecture](/images/agent-system/12-math-research-case-study.svg)

+*Figure 1.
+A layered as-built view of the case study.
+Solid navy arrows show control, dashed teal arrows show data or feedback, and red arrows mark the correctness-gated path into the fact graph.*

 The architecture is a code-based case study.
 Its purpose is to show how the patterns from the reference books appear as concrete modules and interfaces.